mnaatjes/docker-vue-php-template/README.md

 ### 3.1.4 Components
+- Why is `_button.scss` not plural?
+Is there just one button document for the entire site?
+Where do styles for states of the button go (e.g. hover, active, etc...)?

 ### 3.1.5 Layout
+- If you aren't using a "grid system" or you are using flex or another layout - what do you call the document?

 ### 3.1.6 Pages
+- What is considered a page?
+How are semantic tags used for styling?

 ### 3.1.7 Themes
+- Is all that goes in just "light" and "dark" or is there more to the `_themes.scss` file?

 ### 3.1.8 Vendors
 - What are common vendors to use with sass?